Eredivisie Predictions & Betting 23/24: Round 20 - Football Oranje

 Fortuna Sittard v Heerenveen

 Out of these two mid-table outfits, I would suggest Fortuna Sittard fans are the happier out of the two sets of supporters going into this one.
 Former Netherlands international Andries Noppert making his third mistake in as many games leading to an opposition goal was painful to see.
+Noppert will be dropped for this game because of these mistakes, so Micky van der Hart will step in.

 Fortuna have scored the fewest number of goals so far in this season’s Eredivisie, and I hardly see that changing under the former Groningen boss Danny Buijs.
 However, the positive vibes in Sittard look set to continue before a Dutch Cup quarter final in mid-week against Buijs’s former employers.